French Buying Procedure Everything you need to know about the buying process

-Agency fees in France vary depending on the value of the property and are, in most cases, paid by the seller.
+Agency fees in France vary depending on the value of the property and are, in most cases, paid by the buyer.
 They are generally around 5%-7% and are usually included within the advertised price where it should be made clear how much they are.

 These are around 7.5% of the purchase price but are not included in the advertised price.
 These are in addition to the advertised price.